 The Commission on Chaplains and Military Personnel represents the Cumberland Presbyterian Church on the Presbyterian Council for Chaplains and Military Personnel.
 The Commission operates through this multi-denominational council.
 The Council is comprised of four (4) denominations working together in matters that relate to chaplains, their families, and church members of the various denominations serving in the military.
 The four (4) denominations are: the Cumberland Presbyterian Church, the Cumberland Presbyterian Church in America, the Associate Reformed Presbyterian Church, and the Presbyterian Church (USA).
-The Council includes 20 members, 16 elected from the various denominations and the Executive director of the Cumberland Presbyterian Church in America, the Principal Clerk of the Associate Reformed Presbyterian Church and the Stated Clerks of the Cumberland Presbyterian Church and the Presbyterian Church (USA).
+The Council includes 20 members, 16 elected from the various denominations and the Executive director of the Cumberland Presbyterian Church in America, the Associate Reformed Presbyterian Clerk of the Associate Reformed Presbyterian Church and the Executive director of the Cumberland Presbyterian Church in America, the Cumberland Presbyterian Church and the Stated Clerks of the Cumberland Presbyterian Church and the Presbyterian Church (USA).
 The Council office is located at 4124 Van Ness Street NW, Washington, DC 20016 as a part of the campus of the National Presbyterian Church (USA).